MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

-In this section, we present a brief comparison of the HAD galaxy-cluster candidate catalog and other reference catalogs.
-We used two approches for the comparison.\\ First we compare the numbers of galaxy cluster candidates in the HAD catalog, and the predicted number of detections assuming Planck-SZ cosmology \citep{planckSZC} and considering the completeness and purity of the HAD catalog.
-This predicted number is found to be $4082 \pm 700$.
-The 3969 detected candidates in the HAD catalog is thus very well consistent with 4082 predicted detections from galaxy cluster based cosmological parameters.\\
+In this section, we present a brief comparison of the HAD cluster candidate catalogue and other reference catalogues.
+We used two approaches for the comparison.\\ First, we compared the numbers of cluster candidates in the HAD catalogue, with the predicted number of clusters assuming $Planck$-SZ cosmology \citep{planckSZC} considering the completeness and purity of the HAD catalogue (see above).
+This predicted number is found to be $4082 \pm 700$ (the uncertainty is obtained by propagating the uncertainty over $\Omega_{\rm m}$ and $\sigma_8$ to galaxy cluster number count).
+Thus, the 3969 detected candidates in the HAD catalogue is consistent with this prediction.
+However, this number has to be considered carefully as the assumptions on the scaling relation and completeness may not encompass the full complexity of the cluster physics.